Debbie Harry: 1981–1996: Solo work and acting

-A new single, "Feel The Spin" (taken from the film Krush Groove), was released as a limited 12" single in 1985, but it was unsuccessful.
+A new single, "Feel The Spin" (taken from the film Krush Groove), was released as a limited 12" single in 1985, which peaked at No.5 on the Billboard Dance Chart.
 In 1986, Harry released her second solo album, called Rockbird, which peaked at No.97 in the US, and No.31 in the UK (where it has been certified gold for 100,000 sales by the BPI).
 The single "French Kissin' in the USA" gave Harry her only UK solo top 10 hit (No.8) and became a moderate US hit (No.57).
 Other singles released from the album were "Free to Fall" and "In Love with Love", with the latter completely re-recorded in London with hit British producers Stock Aitken Waterman (SAW).
 The track hit No.1 on the US Dance Charts and was released with several remixes.
 Harry also recorded another track with SAW during the same sessions, "Mind Over Matter", which was never officially released.

 In 1987, Harry starred opposite Alec Baldwin in the comedy mystery film Forever, Lulu, playing the title character.

 "Liar, Liar" was recorded by Harry for the soundtrack album Married to the Mob in 1988 and was produced by Mike Chapman.
 It was their first collaboration since the 1982 Blondie album The Hunter.
 The same year, Harry starred as Velma Von Tussle in John Waters's satirical dance film Hairspray.

 Her next solo venture was the album Def, Dumb and Blonde in 1989.
 At this point Harry reverted from "Debbie" to "Deborah" as her professional name.
 The first single "I Want That Man" was a hit in Europe and Australia and on the US Modern Rock Charts.
 The success of the single propelled the album to No.12 on the UK chart, where it earned a silver disc.
 However, with little promotion from her record company in the US, it peaked at No.123.
 She followed this up with the ballad "Brite Side" and the club hit "Sweet and Low".
 "Maybe for Sure", a reworked version of "Angel's Song" she'd recorded for the Rock and Rule animated film, was the fourth single released from the album in June 1990 to coincide with a UK tour (her second in six months).
 The track "Kiss It Better" was also a Top 15 Modern Rock single in the US.